snabbdom/snabbdom/README.md

 ## Why

 Virtual DOM is awesome.
 It allow us to express our applications view as a function of its state.
-But existing solutions where way way too bloated, too slow, lacked features, had an API biased towards OOP and/or lacked features I needed.
+But existing solutions were way way too bloated, too slow, lacked features, had an API biased towards OOP and/or lacked features I needed.